 Amid a growing awareness that inexperience is a major contributing cause to Florida boating accidents, state officials in 2010 began requiring all operators born on or after Jan.
 1, 1988 to complete a boater safety education course.
 The ID issued upon completion must be kept on board at all times if the operator is driving a vessel with 10 horsepower or more.
 Still, this completion ID is not a formal “license,” and as of right now, it’s only required of younger operators.

-At Associates and Bruce L. Scheiner, Attorneys for the Injured, our experienced Fort Myers boating injury attorneys know that of the hundreds of boating operators involved in waterway accidents in 2013, more than 52 percent had no boater education.
+At Associates and Bruce L. Scheiner, Attorneys for the Injured, our experienced Fort Myers boating injury attorneys know that of the hundreds of boating operators involved in waterway accidents each year, more than 52 percent had no boater education.

 That’s according to the Florida Fish & Wildlife Conservation Commission (FWC).
 When it came to fatal accidents, the lack of boater education was even starker: 63 percent had no boating education.
 (There were 12 percent for which officials had no information regarding boater education, so the actual number of untrained boaters could in fact be higher.)

 While boating safety education ID cards aren’t required for older operators, many are still undergoing the course just to bolster their knowledge and level of preparedness.
-The FWC reports an estimated 36,250 ID cards were issued during 2013, with 6,740 of those given to out-of-state residents.
+The FWC reports an estimated 36,250 ID cards were issued in a recent year, with 6,740 of those given to out-of-state residents.

 Operator inexperience was cited as the No. 3 cause of boating accidents by the FWC, accounting directly for 81 of the 766 reportable boating accidents in Florida in a recent year.
 It may have played an indirect role in many other cases where another primary cause was cited (e.g. alcohol impairment, excessive speed, operator inattention or carelessness, etc.).Florida’s Boating Safety Education ID Card